Private Preview

 Drive architecture Balanced — auger drive right, rotor drive left

 Combine compatibility Class 8 and 9.
-Confirm compatibility with your dealer.
+Compatibility list expanding — confirm your combine with a dealer.

 Display Proprietary 5" monitor — rotor speed, auger speed, belt temperature